piyp791/Udacity-SDCNDP-Traffic-Sign-Classification/project_writeup.md

 ### The Data Set - A look inside

+The dataset used for this project is [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) which cabn be downloaded from [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip).
 Python's numpy library was sufficient to get the job of getting data statistics done here.
 Here's the summary:

 1. The training set consists of **34799 images**.
 2. The testing set consists of **12630 images**